 - Non-cyclical breast pain responds poorly to treatment but resolves spontaneously in 50% of women.

 - Chest wall pain often responds to NSAIDs.
-Referred pain should be appropriately treated.
+Referred breast pain should be appropriately treated.

 - Trigger spots sometimes respond to infiltration with local anaesthetic and steroid injection.